 #1 Updated by John Lindgren over 2 years ago

 Please attach an example file.
 Does the file play correctly (tempo changes handled correctly and all that), and only the length shown in the playlist is wrong?

-#2 Updated by mark ma about 2 years ago
+#2 Updated by mark ma over 2 years ago

 - File cars_just_wha.mid added